 Discover Lincoln, Maine

-A charming New England town, Lincoln serves as the service hub of northern Penobscot County.
-Its central location, regional airport, and 13 scenic lakes provide easy access, endless recreation, and small-town hospitality.
+A charming New England town with roots in the pulp and paper industry, Lincoln serves as the service hub of northern Penobscot County.
+Its central location, regional airport, and 13 scenic lakes provide easy access to the great outdoors without sacrificing comfort or convenience.
+Even as it grows with new businesses and modern amenities, Lincoln still holds onto its unmistakable small-town charm.
 Whether you're exploring our vibrant downtown, enjoying local dining, or browsing unique shops, you'll find plenty of reasons to stay a little longer.

 We look forward to welcoming you!